del-Pacifico/Mass-Image-Downloader/docs/user-manual/README.md

 - No additional pages remain open

 If the gallery does not contain valid direct image links, no images will be downloaded.

+---

+## 🖼️ 7.
+Extract Images from Galleries (Without Links)

+This feature is designed for **visual galleries** where images are displayed directly on the page and **do not link to image files**.

+Instead of following links, the extension analyzes the page content and selects images based on visual and size criteria.

+---

+### 👁️ 7.1 What Is a Visual Gallery

+A visual gallery typically has the following characteristics:

+- Images are displayed inline on the page
+- Thumbnails are not clickable, or clicking them does not open the image file
+- Images may be part of a layout, grid, or article content

+This type of gallery is common in blogs, portfolios, news sites, and modern web layouts.

+---

+### 🧭 7.2 When to Use This Mode

+Use this feature when:

+- There are no direct links to image files
+- Images are embedded directly in the page
+- Other gallery extraction modes do not detect images correctly

+This mode is especially useful when the page relies on layout-based image presentation.

+---

+### 🪜 7.3 Step-by-Step Usage

+To extract images from a visual gallery:

+1. Open the page that contains the gallery.
+2. Ensure the images are visible and fully loaded.
+3. Open the **Mass Image Downloader** popup.
+4. Select **Extract Images from Galleries (Without Links)**.
+5. Wait while the extension analyzes the page.

+The extraction process runs automatically.

+---

+### 🎯 7.4 How Images Are Chosen

+During analysis, the extension:

+- Scans all visible images on the page
+- Applies minimum size and format rules
+- Ignores icons, logos, and decorative images

+Only images that meet the criteria are selected for download.

+---

+### ✅ 7.5 Expected Results

+After completion:

+- Valid images are downloaded to your default download folder
+- Files are named automatically
+- No extra tabs are opened

+If no images meet the criteria, no downloads will occur.
+This indicates that the images on the page are too small or do not match the filters.